 Grow where you’re planted.

-Worshiping at “The Queens Throne where thrushes sing and eventide.”
+Worshiping at “The Queens Throne where thrushes sing at eventide.”

 Last year’s cattails going to seed look like sentries across the marsh.